Kenya: Demographics

-Kenya had a population of approximately 48 million in January 2017.
+The census carried out by the Kenya National Bureau of Statistics in 2019 reported Kenya's population as 47,564,296.
 The country has a young population, with 73% of residents under 30 because of rapid population growth, from 2.9 million to 40 million inhabitants over the last century.

 Nairobi is home to Kibera, one of the world's largest slums.
 The shantytown is believed to house between 170,000 and one million people.
 The UNHCR base in Dadaab in the north houses around 500,000.

 Ethnic groups

 Kenya has a diverse population that includes many of Africa's major ethnoracial and linguistic groups.
 Although there is no official list of Kenyan ethnic groups, the number of ethnic categories and sub-categories recorded in the country's census has changed significantly over time, expanding from 42 in 1969 to more than 120 in 2019.
 Most residents are Bantus (60%) or Nilotes (30%).
 Cushitic groups also form a small ethnic minority, as do Arabs, Indians, and Europeans.

-According to the Kenya National Bureau of Statistics (KNBS), in 2019, Kenya had a total population of 47,564,296.
-The largest native ethnic groups were the Kikuyu (8,148,668), Luhya (6,823,842), Kalenjin (6,358,113), Luo (5,066,966), Kamba (4,663,910), Somali (2,780,502), Kisii (2,703,235), Mijikenda (2,488,691), Meru (1,975,869), Maasai (1,189,522), and Turkana (1,016,174).
+According to the Kenya National Bureau of Statistics (KNBS), in 2019, the largest native ethnic groups were the Kikuyu (8,148,668), Luhya (6,823,842), Kalenjin (6,358,113), Luo (5,066,966), Kamba (4,663,910), Somali (2,780,502), Kisii (2,703,235), Mijikenda (2,488,691), Meru (1,975,869), Maasai (1,189,522), and Turkana (1,016,174).
 The North Eastern Province of Kenya, formerly known as NFD, is predominantly inhabited by the indigenous ethnic Somalis.
 Foreign-rooted populations include Arabs, Asians, and Europeans.

 Languages

-Kenya's various ethnic groups typically speak their mother tongues within their own communities.
+Kenya's ethnic groups typically speak their mother tongues within their own communities.
 The two official languages, English and Swahili, are used in varying degrees of fluency for communication with other populations.
 English is widely spoken in commerce, schooling, and government.
 Peri-urban and rural dwellers are less multilingual, with many in rural areas speaking only their native languages.

 British English is primarily used in Kenya.
 Additionally, a distinct local dialect, Kenyan English, is used by some communities and individuals in the country, and contains features unique to it that were derived from local Bantu languages such as Kiswahili and Kikuyu.
 It has been developing since colonisation and also contains certain elements of American English.
 Sheng is a Kiswahili-based cant spoken in some urban areas.
 Primarily a mixture of Swahili and English, it is an example of linguistic code-switching.

 69 languages are spoken in Kenya.
 Most belong to two broad language families: Niger-Congo (Bantu branch) and Nilo-Saharan (Nilotic branch), spoken by the country's Bantu and Nilotic populations respectively.
 The Cushitic and Arab ethnic minorities speak languages belonging to the separate Afroasiatic family, with the Indian and European residents speaking languages from the Indo-European family.